 Having worked in Egypt and abroad, El-Kheshen’s motive on a higher level was to have a platform that showcases the work of successful Egyptians, and which celebrates and empowers them.
 She tells Business Forward how the group facilitates collaborations, knowledge-sharing and exposure to new markets and opportunities.
 It is also powered by very responsive members who generously share in-depth answers to other member’s questions, while in many cases positioning themselves as subject matter experts.
 El-Kheshen also shares that a key ingredient in the relatability and success of the group was the selective approach to accepting new members.

-Doaa Gawish ’02, was a corporate soldier for over ten years before she established The Hair Addict Facebook group in 2016 as a platform for women to share hair-care tips and educate others about natural hair-care remedies that worked for her.
+Doaa Gawish ’02, was a corporate soldier for over ten years before she established The Hair Addict Facebook group in 2016 as a women-only platform to share hair-care tips and educate others about natural hair-care remedies that worked for her.
 Little did she know that the group’s #Heatfreechallenge would turn into a social movement that encouraged thousands of Egyptian women to embrace their natural hair.

 “This challenge went viral and ladies all around Egypt joined.
 This is when I knew it would make a social change.
 Thankfully, being textured is no longer looked down upon,” Gawish tells Business Forward.
 The group now has over 231,000 members and has ambitious plans to encourage many more women all over Egypt and the Middle East to challenge beauty standards and celebrate their natural looks.